-- a is a symbol. - a is two symbols ( followed by a). - + is pre-defined to be the addition operator.
+- Lisp is typically interpreted rather than compiled. - Parentheses always have meaning in Lisp, and it is not the meaning you are used to. - Identifiers (e.g., symbols) are lexically more diverse than in most programming languages.
+For instance - a is a symbol. - a is two symbols ( followed by a). - + is pre-defined to be the addition operator.
 But it could be redefined to be something else. - On the other hand, signed numbers are a special case:

-'''

 +3 is the number 3 -3 is the number -3

-'''

-4. Lisp is an expression language.
+• Lisp is an expression language.
 In its pure form, there are no imperative statements.
-Instead, the interpreter evaluates it, and prints the resulting value (which might be another expression).
+Instead, the interpreter reads an expression, evaluates it, and prints the resulting value (which might be another expression).